JubbeArt/removeddit/README.md

 sudo rm /etc/nginx/sites-enabled/default
 ```

-Change the "server_name" in the config to your domain name.
+Change both the "server_name" in the config to your domain name.

 ## SSL with Let's encrypt
 Read the full guide [here](https://certbot.eff.org/#ubuntutyakkety-nginx).
 Start of by installing the Let's Encrypt client [certbot](https://certbot.eff.org/)